 Global: A Word on Our Scope

 From Taiwan’s many names to its diverse ethnic groups and numerous native languages, Taiwan’s long history (and prehistory) reflects the deep complexity of this island, its people and folk culture.
 Austronesian seafarers, European traders, Chinese colonists, North American missionaries, Japanese imperialists and—of course—the Taiwanese themselves have all etched indelible marks on the history and experience of Taiwan.
-We strive to do justice to that complexity.
+We strive to do justice to that beautiful complexity.

 It is our mission to faithfully capture all of that!
 Taiwan’s story only makes sense when its countless connections, nuances and intricacies—throughout history and with the whole world—are duly considered and taken into account.